BY NORA MURPHY

 Each step required lifting layers of lies and touching raw wounds trapped for generations.
 Only then could I begin to glimpse the possibility of healing.
 This possibility demanded that once I had a clearer view of the truth, I needed to look beyond facts and find a new way of living.
 This new way asks us to set down dominion and step back into the circle of humanity.

 Above all, this journey toward healing is not over.
 Standing Rock is just one recent example of how our country continues to harm Native tribes and lands.
 Even so, I feel hopeful.
 Each one of us can play a part in lifting the dis-ease of denial and exile.
 We can examine the stories we’ve inherited, set down the conqueror’s tools, and begin to listen.
 It’s not easy, but every step counts.

-White Birch, Red Hawthorn.
+Nora Murphy is author of White Birch, Red Hawthorn.
 She is a fifth-generation Irish Minnesotan.
 She was born and lives in Imniża Ska, the white cliffs overlooking the confluence of the Mississippi and Minnesota Rivers in St. Paul.
 She has worked and volunteered in the Native community since 1995 and has published five previous books—children’s histories, short stories, and a memoir about women’s textiles, Knitting the Threads of Time.